idio-lang/idio-by-example/idio-source/commands.rst

 Any of the function or arguments can be a variable, so long as it evaluates to a symbol, string, etc..

-Other :lname:`Idio` values, eg. ``#f`` have no sensible string form to pass to an external command and the use of them will result in an error.
+Other :lname:`Idio` values, eg. ``#f``, have no sensible string form to pass to an external command and the use of them will result in an error.

 .. code-block:: idio